Tannaka duality over ring spectra: -categories

 such that $A_0$ is discrete.
-An $(\infty,1)$-category is then a $\sK$-enriched precategory, which we will call an $\infty$-precategory, satisfying the Segal condition \cite{HS}.
-To simplify notation, we make the henceforth abuse of calling an $(\infty,1)$-category simply an $\infty$-category.
+An $\infty$-category is then a $\sK$-enriched precategory, which we will call an $\infty$-precategory, satisfying the Segal condition \cite{HS}.
 The category on the right-hand side is the model category of simplicial categories, that is, the model category of categories enriched over $\sK$, see \cite{B2}, and is often useful when one would like to choose a strict model.
-For this paper the reader can substitute freely any choice of model category of $(\infty,1)$-categories which is equivalent to the model category of simplicial categories (see for example those reviewed in \cite{B1}).
+For this paper the reader can substitute freely any choice of model category of $\infty$-categories which is equivalent to the model category of simplicial categories (see for example those reviewed in \cite{B1}).

 Every $\sK$-enriched category is an $\infty$-precategory with the same set of objects and where composition of maps is strictly defined.
 This induces a fully faithful functor

 We will very often consider a $\sK$-enriched category $C$ as an $\infty$-precategory by identifying $C$ with $\fG(C)$.
 The advantage of empolying the model category $\PC(\sK)$ is that it is a cartesian closed model category.
 Therefore, for any two objects $A$ and $B$ in $\PC(\sK)$, there exists an internal Hom object $\uHom(A,B)$ in $\PC(\sK)$ and thus an internal Hom object $\RHom(A,B)$ in the homotopy category of $\PC(\sK)$.
 This is in contrast to the model category of simplicial categories which does not form an internal theory (analogous to the the theory of model categories itself).
 Secondly, in contrast to some other approaches, the definition of an $\infty$-precategory is based on an inductive procedure which allows one to construct a cartesian closed model category of $(\infty,n)$-categories paving the way for further extensions of the theory presented here.